koengommers/news-recommendation/README.md

     poetry install

 By default, a sampled subset of the MIND-large dataset is used.
 This is because the original dataset does not contain test labels.
-Either you need to use the MIND-large dataset and disable evaluation on test split (through adding `data=mind_large eval_splits=[dev]` to your command) or you can sample the data through:
+Either you need to use the MIND-large dataset and disable evaluation on test split (through adding `data=mind_large eval_splits=[dev]` to your commands) or you can sample the data through:

     poetry run python src/sample_data.py